Codec

 Mode Selection

 The internal state of the algorithm can also be altered.
-If you click on the Lese logo in the title bar, you can switch between a “voice” mode, a “music” mode, and a “low-latency” mode.
+You can switch between a “voice” mode and a “music” mode.
 Each of these modes respond to incoming sounds a bit differently.

 You can take Codec to it’s limits via the crunch section.
 Massive amounts of gain can be applied to the frequency section of your choosing, and then removed once compression & decompression have been completed, keeping your sound at the same volume but adding even more artifacts.